Djokovic given medical exemption to play at Australian Open - WHIZ News

 Djokovic, who is seeking a record 21st Grand Slam singles title, has continually refused to reveal if he is vaccinated against the coronavirus.
 The Victoria state government has mandated that all players, staff and fans attending the Australian Open must be fully vaccinated unless there is a genuine reason why an exemption should be granted.

-Australian Open organizers quickly responded with a statement confirming Djokovic was allowed to compete at the tournament, which starts on Jan.
-17, and was on his way to Australia.
-He’d earlier withdrawn from Serbia’s team for the ATP Cup, which started last weekend in Sydney.
+Australian Open organizers quickly responded with a statement confirming Djokovic was on hiw way to Australia to compete at the tournament, which starts on Jan.
+17. He’d earlier withdrawn from Serbia’s team for the ATP Cup, which is being played this week in Sydney.

 “Djokovic applied for a medical exemption which was granted following a rigorous review process involving two separate independent panels of medical experts,” the statement said.
 “One of those was the Independent Medical Exemption Review Panel appointed by the Victorian Department of Health.
 They assessed all applications to see if they met the Australian Technical Advisory Group on Immunisation guidelines.”

-Australian Open tournament director Craig Tiley said “fair and independent protocols were established for assessing medical exemption applications that will enable us to ensure Australian Open 2022 is safe and enjoyable for everyone.”
+Australian Open tournament director Craig Tiley said “fair and independent protocols” were established for assessing medical exemption applications” and Djokovic went through that “completely legitimate application and process.”

-Tiley on Wednesday said 26 players or support staff made anonymous applications for a medical exemption, although only a “handful” were granted.
+Tiley on Wednesday said 26 players or support staff made anonymous applications for a medical exemption, although only a “handful” — an estimated one in five — were granted.
 He said Djokovic was treated no differently than anyone else.

-“Seventy-five to 80% of those that apply for medical exemption, it was not granted,” Tiley told Melbourne’s 3AW radio.
-Djokovic “went through that process and it’s completely legitimate application and process.”

 Victoria state Deputy Premier James Merlino last month insisted the medical exemptions would not be “a loophole for privileged tennis players” and would only be possible in “exceptional circumstances if you have an acute medical condition.”